andornaut/joust/README.md

-# joust
+# JSON-Only Ultimate System Tray (JOUST)

-JSON Only Ultimate System Tray
+JSON-Only Ultimate System Tray (JOUST) is exactly what it sounds like!